NaLyssa Smith another double-double as No. 8 Baylor beats KU

 BIG PICTURE

 Kansas: The Jayhawks, who had three consecutive games postponed in the first half of January because of COVID-19 protocols, played the third of their four games in a nine-day span.
-They were outrebounded 56-25 by Baylor, which had 26 offensive rebounds and a 21-1 edge in second-chance points.

 Baylor: The Lady Bears, who have won the last 10 Big 12 regular-season titles, reached the midpoint of their 18-game conference schedule atop the standings again.
 They dropped out of first place briefly following their loss to Iowa State on Jan.
 16. They have since won their last five games, including a win at Iowa State last Sunday.